MageMCU/Numerics/README.md

 - None except this Numerics repository is presently in development...

 ## In Development
+- RandomNumber.h improved seed() initialization...
+20230501
+- Statistics.h update with Bubblesort() at data less than 21 and Quicksort() at data greater than or equal 21...
+20230501
 - Matrix3x3.h updated again - Mostly completed - 20230429
 - Bitwise.h updated..., bytes, word operations...
 Removed and **MOVED TO BusI2C.h 20230425**
     - Sorry - was initially meant to be added with BusI2C.h - again late nights...